tasgon/Coherence/README.md

 Coherence
 =========
 This synchronizes mods and config files between the client and server.
-It is in a very early stage, and filled with bugs.
+It is in an early stage, and has bugs.
 You have been warned.

 Building
 --------